ASE A2 Automatic Transmission Practice Test

 Answer C is wrong.
 Black pieces found in the bottom of the pan indicate worn clutch and band friction material.

 Answer D is correct.
-It is normal to find fine particles, especially around the magnet.
 Metal flakes and shavings found in the bottom of the oil pan indicate chipped or worn gearset teeth.

 3. A vehicle with an automatic transmission creeps forward in neutral.
 Which of the following is MOST likely causing this condition?